Representative of Overseas Business UK

 - Organisations can send a single staff member to the UK to test the market without the need to outlay large amounts of capital

-If you are refused entry-clearance, or an extension of a Representative of an Overseas Business Visa, you may have a right of Administrative Review or Judicial Review of the decision.
+If you are refused entry clearance or an extension of a Representative of an Overseas Business Visa you will have the right to an Administrative Review and, potentially, subsequent Judicial Review if the Administrative Review is unsuccessful.
 Please contact our team who will examine the reasons for your refusal and provide you with the best legal advice and representation.

-A Y & J Solicitors has a team of expert immigration lawyers ready to walk you through the process of applying for a Sole Representative Visa.
+A Y & J Solicitors has a team of expert immigration lawyers ready to walk you through the process of applying for, and successfully receiving a Sole Representative Visa.
 We understand the challenges which applicants may face and the extensive documentation which must be supplied.
-We have helped many clients with their immigration matter and we are happy to help you!
+Therefore, we can help you navigate the process to a successful outcome.
+We are here to help you with each step of bringing your business to the UK.

 Yes, you can apply to bring your dependents with you.
-Dependents are classified as your spouse or partner and/or children under 18 years.
+Dependents are classified as your spouse or partner and/or any children under 18 years.
+Under the Immigration Rules, your spouse or partner cannot “have a majority stake in, or otherwise own or control, that overseas business, whether that ownership or control is by means of a shareholding, partnership agreement, sole proprietorship or any other arrangement”.

 If you are from a country in which English is the main language, you will not need to prove your knowledge of English.
 These countries are: